seankellyhp/Tidycarbon/README.md

 `tidycarbon` provides a minimal tidy R interface to [CodeCarbon](https://mlco2.github.io/codecarbon/), a Python library for tracking the carbon emissions and energy consumption (CPU, GPU, RAM) of computational processes.
 With just a few lines of code, measure the sustainability impact of your R functions, scripts, or pipelines, including detailed metrics like emissions, water use, hardware specs, and location-based carbon equivalency estimates.

+## Motivations
 The motivation behind `tidycarbon` is to help R users, including computational researchers and practitioners:
-1. Reduce the environmental impact of big data analyses and AI systems that disproprtionately affect disadvantaged people and communities, particularly in the Global South.
+1. Reduce the environmental impact of big data analyses and AI systems that disproportionately affect disadvantaged people and communities, particularly in the Global South [learn more](https://osf.io/preprints/socarxiv/vwb5h_v1).
-2. Reduce reliance of academic researchers on third-party analytics services such as ChatGPT or Google Cloud in favor of local, private, and secure hardware and tools such as Ollama.
+2. Reduce reliance of academic researchers on third-party analytics services such as ChatGPT or Google Cloud in favor of local/private hardware and open source tools such as Ollama [learn more](https://www.nature.com/articles/d41586-023-01295-4).
-3. Align with the UN Sustainable Development Goals, namely SDG 12 (Responsible Consumption and Production) and SDG 13 (Climate Action).
+3. Align with the UN Sustainable Development Goals, namely [SDG 12 (Responsible Consumption and Production)](https://sdgs.un.org/goals/goal12#targets_and_indicators) and [SDG 13 (Climate Action)](https://sdgs.un.org/goals/goal13#overview).
-4. Align with the EU AI Act (private-sector) responsibility of "reporting and documentation processes to improve AI systems resource performance" (Article 40).
-All logs are saved automatically, and accessible via our dashboard.
+4. Align with the EU AI Act (private-sector) responsibility of "reporting and documentation processes to improve AI systems resource performance, such as reducing the high-risk AI system’s consumption of energy and of other resources during its lifecycle" [(Article 40)](https://artificialintelligenceact.eu/article/40/).

 This package is very much in-development and will change often.